UdaikaranSingh/recordLinkage/reports/final_report.md

 ![Node2Vec Embedding w/ labels](./images/example_node2vec.png){ width=50% }

 Much of our method hinges on the idea that rows that are of the same object within each table will have a similar community of features.
 Because of this is supposed similar community, the node2vec algorithm will project nodes of similar objects into a similar vector (similarity would be based on Euclidean distance).
 However, much of hinges on the sampling pattern within the Node2vec algorithm that defines the samples of such communities.
-Althought our assumption is theoretically supported, the effectiveness is unclear.
+Although our assumption is theoretically supported, the effectiveness is unclear.

 Figure 12 shows the embeddings of 500 randomly sampled terms.
 The embeddings were originally into a 500-dimensional space, but then projected into a two dimensional space using t-SNE.
 It is inherently difficult to validate whether this embedding is reasonable.
-However, an example to look towards is that the terms 'Apple' and 'macbook' are fairly close to each other.
-Althought this may be randomness, it indicates that there is a logic interpretation of the embeddings.
+However, an example to look towards is that the terms 'Apple' and 'Macbook' are fairly close to each other.
+Although this may be randomness, it indicates that there is a logic interpretation of the embeddings.

 Similarly, Figure 13 is an example of 500 random terms with the t-SNE projection into 2 dimensions.
-Visualizely, there doesn't seem to be any inherent forming.
+Visually, there doesn't seem to be any inherent forming.
 However, it is unclear whether clusters should be expected because there isn't a defined discrete groupings within the set of terms projected.
 So, from visual inspection, it is unclear whether this indicates the effectiveness of the node2vec algorithm for this problem.

 ![Node2Vec Embedding w/o labels](./images/node2vec_500.png){ width=50
 % }